 John Williams- "Jaws"-- Sorry, but, like "The Godfather, one simple theme, no matter how memorable, great, and appropriate it is, is not enough to be really great.
 This too lacks a supporting second signature piece.

-John Williams- "E.T.- The Extra-Terrestrial"-- Much like "Jaws," there wasn't enough.
+John Williams- "E.T.: the Extra-Terrestrial"-- Much like "Jaws," there wasn't enough.
 Don't get me wrong.
 This film's big musical sequence ending might be the biggest and best finale of all-time (equal to the finale of "Rudy"), but there's not enough in the rest of the film.
 The talent is there, but not the full breadth.

 James Horner- "Titanic"-- This score sold a zillion CDs, but, musically, it's stolen and recycled from too many cues of Horner's better and earlier work.